Unbabel/COMET/docs/html/_sources/models.md.txt

 - <code>wmt21-comet-da</code>: Regression Model trained on _Direct Assessments_ from WMT15 to WMT20.
 - <code>wmt21-comet-qe-da</code>: Referenceless Model trained on _Direct Assessments_ from WMT15 to WMT20.
 - <code>wmt21-cometinho-da</code>: Regression Model trained on top of a smaller [MiniLMV2](https://aclanthology.org/2021.findings-acl.188/) encoder using _Direct Assessments_ from WMT15 to WMT20

+**NOTE:** One thing we noticed in this year's Models have a lower variance between predicted scores than 2020 models.
+Nonetheless, correlations with human judgments in form of both DA and MQM are high.
+Check our [FAQs for more insights on COMET scores](https://unbabel.github.io/COMET/html/faqs.html#is-there-a-theoretical-range-of-values-for-the-comet-regressor).

 ## Benchmark